Avani, you have always been very driven. Where does that motivation come from?

 I have a passion for Birmingham and not just because I grew up here.
 Birmingham has given me so much back!
 It’s the perfect place for my family, and it’s the perfect place to set out on an entrepreneurial adventure.
 I’ve experienced so much open-mindedness and support, and I feel like there is a spirit of co-motivation in this city.
 The young professionals in Birmingham really seem to want to see each other succeed, and that’s special.

 You design several lines with your mother Rupa.
-But custom jewelry is a major component to your career.
+But custom jewelry is a major component of your career.
 Where do you look for inspiration?

 I love designing custom pieces that reflect someone’s personality.
 Design is my career but, really, my passion is people.
 When I’m meeting someone and getting to know them, I am designing a piece of jewelry for them in my brain!I think relationships are integral to the design process.
 Jewelry is the most personal thing we wear.
 Clothing trends come and go, but fine jewelry is something we put on our bodies every day or on our most special occasions for the rest of our lives.
 We pass it down through generations.
 That means something.